 - To avoid PMI without 20% down, consider an 80/10/10 piggyback mortgage.
 A piggyback loan is a separate loan, one for 80%, one for 10%, and a 10% down payment.

 Down Payment Assistance Programs

 There may be down payment assistance programs you qualify for.
-There are first-time homebuyer programs and grants available as well.
-You can check on your local city, or county Government website.
+There are first-time homebuyer grants available as well.
+You can check on your local city or county government website.

 State and Federal homebuyer programs can be found on the HUD website.

 Sells HUD-owned homes for 50% off to teachers, police officers, and EMT's with a $100 down payment

 Buy foreclosed HUD real estate owned (REO) properties from the HUD HomeStore website

 Provides vouchers to first-time homebuyers to use towards purchasing a home

 Typically first-time homebuyers have less money saved up when buying their first home.
 46% of first-time homebuyers use an FHA loan to purchase a home.
 The average down payment for first-time buyers using an FHA loan was $6,640, 3.5% of the purchase price.